 Tears well up in my burning eyes.
-I'm doing the same work-to-home, home-to-work routine every day, barely coping with this rut called life – a life where the joy and peace I longed for was sporadic at best!
+I see myself along with those I work with do the same work-to-home, home-to-work routine every day, barely coping with a rut called life – a life where joy and peace appeared sporadically !
 Is this what you call a happy life?
 Surely, there is more to life than this?

 Questioning The Concept of 'Success'

 I started to question the concept of success, as society had termed it.
 I watched the 'successful' people around me, people who had walked the path to success and had "made it".